Revision Breast Augmentation

 Soft Tissue Reinforcement with GalaFLEX® Scaffold

-In addition to Strattice™ dermal grafting, Dr. Boynton offers another tissue reinforcement technique known as the GalaFLEX® scaffold for breast revision patients who need soft tissue support.
-Composed of a bioresorbable polymer that is fully compatible with the body, the GalaFLEX® scaffold works to fortify and support areas of thin tissue while providing a lattice-like framework that stimulates the development of new, stronger tissues through the natural growth and development of collagen and blood vessels.
-Once placed, the bioresorbable scaffold will safely and gradually break down through hydrolysis (the degradation of a material via water) over the course of about 18-24 months, ultimately resulting in regenerated tissue that can be as much as three to five times stronger than the breast tissue originally present.
+In addition to Strattice™ ADM (acellular dermal matrix) for breast revision patients who need soft tissue support, Dr. Boynton offers the GalaFLEX® and GalaFORM™ 3D scaffolds—the latter of which is the only three dimensional scaffold with a reinforcing rim for support.
+Composed of a bioresorbable polymer that is fully compatible with the body, the GalaFLEX® and GalaFORM™ 3D scaffolds work to fortify and support areas of thin tissue while providing a lattice-like framework that stimulates the development of new, stronger tissues through the natural growth and development of collagen and blood vessels.
+Once placed, the bioresorbable scaffolds will safely and gradually break down through hydrolysis (the degradation of a material via water) over the course of about 18-24 months, ultimately resulting in regenerated tissue that can be as much as three to five times stronger than the breast tissue originally present.

-In Dr. Boynton’s experience, the GalaFLEX® scaffold helps to provide exceptional reinforcement for the placement and protection of breast implants in revision augmentation patients with weakened and/or thin breast tissue.
-Furthermore, due to the stimulation of continual tissue growth, it can often help limit the potential for any breast drooping that may be caused by the weight of implants over time.
+In Dr. Boynton’s experience, the GalaFLEX® and GalaFORM™ 3D scaffolds help to provide exceptional reinforcement for the placement and protection of breast implants in revision augmentation patients with weakened and/or thin breast tissue.
+In essence, they are like internal bras that can greatly stabilize the position of implants.
+Furthermore, the GalaFLEX® and GalaFORM™ 3D scaffolds can be excellent for the correction of “bottoming out” and malpositioned implants, and due to the stimulation of continual tissue growth, they can often help limit the potential for any breast drooping that may be caused by the weight of implants over time.

 Schedule a Revision Breast Surgery Consultation